nathan-gilbert/pyconcile/README.md

 # pyconcile
-A set of tools for reconcile manipulation written in python
+A set of tools for various kinds of research into coreference resoution.
+Mainly for use with the Reconcile system.
+Much of it for research that wasn't very fruitful. :-(